 - (a) The conductor impedance theory.

 - (b) The theory of extended penetration.

 - (c) The theory of inductive reactance.

 - (d) The theory of limited excitability.

-(a) The conductor impedance theory.-This is the theory maintained by Ratzikowsky, Vigouroux, and Galileo Ferraris.
+- maintained by Ratzikowsky, Vigouroux, and Galileo Ferraris.
 When a straight length of cable of large cross-section is traversed by a uniformly continuous current, the lines of magnetic induction due to the current do not all pass through the non-conducting medium surrounding it.
-A certain percentage of them -owing to the current traversing the central strands pass through the substance of the conductor itself.
+A certain percentage of them-owing to the current traversing the central strands-pass through the substance of the conductor itself.
 In other words, the magnetic flux surrounding a strand which is centrally situated is proportionately greater than around one nearer to or at the surface.
-If such a cable be used for alternating currents of medium frequency, it is found that the currents, owing to the alternations in their flux, are not given time to penetrate into its interior, but will, to a considerable extent, confine themselves to the surface of the conductor.
+If such a cable be used for alternating currents of medium frequency, it is found that the currents, owing to the alternations in

+their flux, are not given time to penetrate into its interior, but will, to a considerable extent, confine themselves to the surface of the conductor.